thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 http GET moviejunkies.com/movies/1
 ```

 Finally, the product development team has determined that the movie information needs to be persisted somewhere resilient.
-The user doesn't care how the information is stored, so long as he or she can create or read `movie` entities even if the web application is restarted due to maintenance or unforeseen crashes.
+The user doesn't care how the information is stored, so long as he or she can create or read `movie` entities even if the web application is restarted due to maintenance or unforeseen outages.
 Therefore, your third job will be to augment the same server-side web application with the ability to persist the information resiliently.

 So far, you've learned how a server-side web application can manage information persisted to a JSON file.
 So based on our product's requirements and your experience working with JSON files, let's look at a diagram of a server-side web application handling the above HTTP requests and responses with a JSON file.